-Nurses and other providers have repeatedly been called out as trainers for caregivers, but the home, where caregiving takes place, is not (as I say in my book, The Caregiver’s Secrets) a clinical environment.
-Trying to “train” people to do caregiving is like trying to “train” people to do housekeeping.
-There is no “correct” way to do housekeeping; everything depends on the household.
-What matters most is the result—a well kept house—not the manner.
-Caregivers need a flexible, but goal specific system that allows for maximum discretion and self-motivation—what I call On the Job Learning, or OJL.
-At IFC we achieve that with two rule-based sets of guidelines that frame the caregiving role: “The Seven Principles of Family Caregiving”, and the “Three Duties of Family Caregiving.”
+Nurses and other providers have repeatedly been called out as trainers for caregivers, but the home, where caregiving takes place, is not a clinical environment.
+Trying to “train” people to do caregiving is like trying to “train” people to do housekeeping — everything depends on the household.
+What matters most is the result—a well-kept house—not the manner.
+Caregivers need a flexible, but goal specific system that allows for maximum discretion and self-motivation—call it On the Job Learning, or OJL.
+At IFC, we achieve that with two rule-based sets of guidelines that frame the caregiving role: “The Seven Principles of Family Caregiving”, and the “Three Duties of Family Caregiving.”